 organization.
 The exact storage structure of the underlying data does not

-matter for the configuration instance; it uses a NodeModel
+matter for the configuration instance; it uses a NodeModel object for

 accessing it.